Daniel Patrick Moynihan: UN Ambassador

 In June 1975, Moynihan accepted his third offer to serve as United States Ambassador to the United Nations, a position (including a rotation as President of the United Nations Security Council) that he would only hold until February 1976.
 Under President Gerald Ford, Ambassador Moynihan took a hardline anti-communist stance, in line with the agenda of the White House at the time.
 He was also a strong supporter of Israel, condemning UN Resolution 3379, which declared Zionism to be a form of racism.
 Moynihan's wife Liz later recalled being approached in the UN galleries by Palestine Liberation Organization Permanent Observer Zuhdi Labib Terzi during the controversy.
 He made a remark of which she later did not remember the exact phrasing, but rendered it approximately as 'you must have mixed feelings about remembering events in New Delhi', which she and biographer Gil Troy interpreted as a threatening reference to a failed assassination plan against her husband two years earlier.
-But the American public responded enthusiastically to his moral outrage over the resolution; his condemnation of the "Zionism is Racism" resolution brought him celebrity status and helped him win a US Senate seat a year later.
+But the American public responded enthusiastically to his moral outrage over the resolution; his condemnation of the "Zionism is Racism" resolution brought him celebrity status and helped him win a Senate seat a year later.
 Moynihan opposed the resolution because he thought it was completely false and perverse.
 Also, his years in New York sensitized him on a pragmatic issue: "resolution against Zionism not only affected Israel but every Zionist people, which included the majority of American Jews", which became clear when that community promoted a touristic boycott against Mexico as a consequence of its vote for the approval of the Resolution.
 In his book, Moynihan's Moment, Gil Troy posits that Moynihan's 1975 UN speech opposing the resolution was the key moment of his political career.

+In 1975, Moynihan requested Secretary Kissinger to allow him to take the issue of Soviet involvement in Angola "... to the UNGA and to the UNSC and never let the argument fade until the last Cuban was out of African."
+Moynihan was refused but his lobbying efforts secured the withdrawal of a UNGA-proposed resolution that only condemned South African intervention in Angola.
+The Moynihan forced a political setback on the USSR through the UNGA where he publicly attacked the Soviet Union for trying to "recolonize" Africa and by calling it "a new colonial, imperialist power".
+Moynihan's victory was also notable due to it being the first time in at least a decade that the US deprived the USSR of a UNGA majority on the issue of imperialism and colonialism.